TEDxCornell/temp-site/design-plan/design-journey.md

 > Analyze your audience's goals from your notes above.
 > List each goal below.
 There is no specific number of goals required for this, but you need enough to do the job (Hint: It's more than 1 and probably more than 2).

-Goal 1: Find sufficient information about the club TEDX in general (their story, people, and events)
+Goal 1: Find sufficient information about the club TEDxCornell in general (their story, people, and events)

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - We will design our website with sufficient content that is easy to see on the main pages of ther websites.
 We will include all relevant information about logistics of the club, general information, and specific frequently asked questions.